EternalLearning/eternallearning.github.io/_posts/2020-08-17-low-power-design.md

 **Dynamic** power is consumed during the switching of transistors, so it depends on the clock frequency and switching activity.
 **Static** power is the transistor leakage current that flows whenever power is applied to the device, so it is not related to the clock frequency or switching activity.

-**Dynamic Power**
-Dynamic power is the energy consumed during logic transition on the nets, consisting of two components switching and internal power.
+**Dynamic Power** is the energy consumed during logic transition on the nets, consisting of two components switching and internal power.
 Switching power results from charging and discharging of external load cap on the output of the cell.
 Internal power results from short circuit current that flows through PMOS-NMOS stack during a transition.

 Switching power - The amount of energy dissipated in each transition depends on the supply voltage and the capacitive load of the net.
 Also, because the current flows only during logic transitions on the net, the long-term dynamic power consumption depends on the clock frequency (possible transitions per second) and the switching activity.

 Internal power - is consumed during the short period of time when both PMOS and NMOS are ON.
-This condition results in current to flow from VDD to VSS (short circuit current).
-Lower threshold voltages and slower transitions result in more internal power consumption.
+This condition results in current to flow from VDD to VSS (short circuit current). *Lower threshold voltages and slower transitions result in more internal power consumption*.

 ![figure3](https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcSGrL9dZIxUe9ulEWjMuRpEifRaWK8L5xYf-Q&usqp=CAU)